Hisaki (satellite): Observations

 the atmospheres and the behavior of the magnetospheres of the planets of the Solar System.
-Designed for a one-year mission, Hisaki has been operated in a low Earth orbit with a perigee of 950 km, an apogee of 1150 km, 31 degrees of inclination and a period of 106 minutes.
+Designed for a one-year mission, Hisaki was operated in a low Earth orbit with a perigee of 950 km, an apogee of 1150 km, 31 degrees of inclination and a period of 106 minutes.

+In 2016, Hisaki recorded dust storms on Mars altering the upper atmosphere.

-In October 2020 it performed joint observation with the BepiColombo probe which performed a flyby of Venus en route to Mercury.
+In October 2020, it performed joint observation with the BepiColombo probe which performed a flyby of Venus en route to Mercury.